supermacro/personal-site-old/content/posts/2018-04-01-future-of-webdev.md

 So the packages you download from npm are basically at your own peril.
 This is why you need a downloads counter in npm.
 The logic being, "If others are downloading this package, then surely it's safe to use".
 But obviously this is not always the case as edge cases often take a long time to surface.

-This is in stark contrast to any of the package ecosystems in strictly typed languages (crates.io, Hackage, Elm-Package, etc...)
+This is in stark contrast to any of the package ecosystems in strictly typed languages (crates.io, Hackage, Elm-Package, etc...).
+You don't need a downloads counter because you know the package had to be compiled before even landing on the package ecosystem.
+Consider pre-upload compilation a sort of litmus test which sets a consistent expectation of quality across the board.

 Another benefit with these other languages is that they are sustained by communities consisting of very skilled developers (the influx of devs coming from code bootcamps doesn't help alleviate the code quality problem plaguing npm).
 That's not to say that you don't have amazing devs in JS-land (you do), but the distribution of talent in JS has a massive standard deviation.